 The ingredients to a delicious play lie in the cupboard of life.
 If your cupboard is empty, so is your play.
 That’s why most rich kids can't make good art.

-New events and experiences influence your writing, style, content, whatever.
-They fill your tank.
+New events and experiences influence writing, style, content, whatever.
+They fill the tank.
 The world is full of natural characters, conflict, and a particularly cruel sense of irony, so, truthfully, being a writer is more akin to being an observer than a pure creative.
-A former professor would call us “stenographers”.
+A former professor would call it “stenographing”.
 I like that.

 In front of the only working radiator in this goddamn house.

-It’s watching a newly beloved restaurant close, and it’s feeling so broken up about it that it kills your afternoon
+It’s watching a newly beloved restaurant close, and it’s feeling so broken up about it that it kills the afternoon.